Location & Facility

 So as a school we take full advantage of New York City, its museums, cultural institutions, theaters, laboratories, universities, environmental projects, parks, urban centers, ethnographies, historical landmarks, community gatherings and more.

-We tap into the multilingual nature of this extraordinary city, celebrating our own growing fluency in Spanish and Mandarin in a city rich in both languages.
+We tap into the multilingual nature of this extraordinary city, celebrating our own growing fluency in Spanish and Mandarin Chinese in a city rich in both languages.

-Just a short walk from our school is Chinatown, where our students can practice Mandarin while absorbing cultural information in a real world setting.
+Just a short walk from our school is Chinatown, where our students can practice Mandarin Chinese while absorbing cultural information in a real world setting.

 Everywhere we go we encounter Spanish speakers from every part of the Spanish-speaking diaspora.
 New York City gives us an unprecedented opportunity not only for applied immersion but for learning about the vast and complex nature of Spanish-speaking cultures.